 Adult Japanese beetles have copper colored wing covers and their head and thorax (area behind the head) are green.
 The abdomen (back area) has 5 tufts of white hair on each side and the end of the abdomen has two tufts of white hair.
 Adults are 1/3 - 1/2 inch long.

 Japanese beetle larva are 1/8th – 1 inch long, are white with a tan head, and have small legs.
 They are found in the soil.
 They look similar to other insect larvae (grubs) found in the soil.

 Adult Japanese beetles feed on more than 300 species of plants, including apple, birch, cherry, crabapple, elm, horse chestnut, linden (basswood), maple, mountain ash, oak, plum, and willow trees, as well as plants such as asters, grapes, hollyhock, roses, and Virginia creeper.
 Adults feed from late June through August.
 They feed between leaf veins, giving leaves a skeletonized look.

 The larvae (grubs) of Japanese beetles feed on plant roots, especially grasses.
 They have been known to damage turfgrass in lawns.

-Means of spread: Japanese beetles can disperse by flying.
-Adults can be moved on plant material, and larvae can be transported in the soil of nursery stock.
+Japanese beetles are native to northern Japan.
+They were accidentally introduced to the U.S. and first found in New Jersey in 1916.
+Adult Japanese beetles can disperse by flying.
+Adults can be moved on plant material, and larvae can be transported in the soil of nursery stock or other soil movement.